Arrow up that takes you to the top of the page

 Positional Weaknesses

-#1 | GK, Diego Kochen, FC Barcelona
+1. GK, Diego Kochen, FC Barcelona (No change)

-Other Citizenship: Peru
+Other Citizenship: Spain, Peru

 Prospect Tier: High 1

-#2 | CB, Noahkai Banks, FC Augsburg
+2. CB, Noahkai Banks, FC Augsburg (No change)

 Other Citizenship: Germany